Here's Our Rant About TripAdvisor Inc. (TRIP)

-TripAdvisor Inc. (NASDAQ:TRIP) went down by -7.60% from its latest closing price compared to the recent 1-year high of $64.95.
-The company’s stock price has collected -8.95% of loss in the last five trading sessions.
-Barron’s reported 13 hours ago that Tripadvisor Stock Is Down as It Revamps Hotel Subscription Service
+TripAdvisor Inc. (NASDAQ:TRIP) went up by 3.56% from its latest closing price compared to the recent 1-year high of $64.95.
+The company’s stock price has collected 2.32% of gains in the last five trading sessions.
+Press Release reported on 09/23/21 that Hawaiian Airlines, Inc. Commences Cash Tender Offers and Consent Solicitations For Any and All Of Its 7.375% Series 2020-1A Pass Through Certificates due 2027 and 11.250% Series 2020-1B Pass Through Certificates due 2025 (collectively, the “Certificates”)

 Is It Worth Investing in TripAdvisor Inc. (NASDAQ :TRIP) Right Now?